 The comics and gaming worlds have a long history together with a convoluted slew of offspring.
 There’s board games based on comics.
 And comics based on video games.
-And video games based on comic book characters fighting video game characters, and even video games about people who make comics about people who play video games.
+And video games based on comic book characters fighting video game characters, and even video games about people who make comics about gaming people who play video games.

 Up To Four Players by Aviv Or and Eran Aviram